Spacial-Dragons/RoboKit/README.md

 > All tracking images must share the **same physical orientation** (e.g., all upright or all rotated the same way).
 > Inconsistent orientations can lead to incorrect spatial calculations and tracking issues.

+> [!IMPORTANT]
+> On visionOS, ARKit currently supports tracking **only one image at a time**, even if multiple reference images are visible.
+> This is **expected behavior** and should be considered when designing experiences that rely on simultaneous image tracking.

 > [!WARNING]
 > Image tracking is **not supported** in the simulator.
 Both `rootTransform` and `trackedImagesTransform` will return emulated values.